Packed bed: Applications

-Packed bed reactors
+Packed Bed Reactors (PBRs)

-Packed bed reactors can be used in chemical reactions in chemical industries.
-These reactors are tubular and are filled with solid catalyst particles, most often used to catalyze gas reactions.
-The chemical reaction takes place on the surface of the catalyst.
-The advantage of using a packed bed reactor is the higher conversion per weight of catalyst than other catalytic reactors.
-The conversion is based on the amount of the solid catalyst rather than the volume of the reactor.
+Packed bed reactors are reactor vessels containing a fixed bed of catalytic material; they are widely used in the chemical process industry and find primary use in heterogeneous, gas-phase, catalytic reactions.
+The advantages of using a packed bed reactor include the high conversion of reactants per unit mass of catalyst, relatively low operating costs, and continuous operation.
+Disadvantages include the presence of thermal gradients throughout the bed, poor temperature control, and difficult servicing of the reactor.

 Theory

 The Ergun equation can be used to predict the pressure drop along the length of a packed bed given the fluid velocity, the packing size, and the viscosity and density of the fluid.

 The Ergun equation, while reliable for systems on the surface of the earth, is unreliable for predicting the behavior of systems in microgravity.
 Experiments are currently underway aboard the International Space Station to collect data and develop reliable models for in-orbit packed-bed reactors.